moead-framework/documentation/docs/documentation.rst

 SPS (Sub-Problem Selection) Strategy
 --------------------------------------

-The sps strategy is set in the algorithm contructor with the parameter :code:`sps_strategy`.
+The sps strategy is set as the parameter :code:`sps_strategy` in the algorithm contructor.

-The SPS Strategy is the component used to select sub-problems (or solutions of the population) that will be visited during the next generation of MOEA/D. The default SPS is the strategy of the classic MOEA/D where all sub-problems are visited during one generation.
+The SPS Strategy :cite:`gpruvost_evocop2020` is the component used to select sub-problems (or solutions of the population) that will be visited during the next generation of MOEA/D. The default SPS is the strategy of the classic MOEA/D where all sub-problems are visited during one generation.